qinjiabo1990/Algorithm_Projects/README.md

-# Algorithm_Assignments
+# Algorithm_Projects
-This is my algorithm assignments
+This is my algorithm prokects during my study at UQ.